About North Korea

-April 29, 2011 - The U.S. State Department refutes charges by former President Jimmy Carter that the U.S. and South Korea are withholding food aid from North Korea for political motives.
-The U.S. had suspended aid two years ago to North Korea because it suspected the donated food was not reaching those most in need.
+April 29, 2011 - The U.S. State Department refutes charges by former President Jimmy Carter that the United States and South Korea are withholding food aid from North Korea for political motives.
+The United States had suspended aid two years ago to North Korea because it suspected the donated food was not reaching those most in need.

 April 29, 2011 - The United Nations World Food Programme announces plans to begin emergency food distribution to 3.5 million North Koreans, primarily women and children, who are starving after a harsh winter destroyed crops.

 December 17, 2011 - Kim Jong Il dies at the age of 69.

-December 31, 2011 - His son, Kim Jong Un assumes command of the North Korean army.
+December 31, 2011 - Kim Jong Un, a son of Kim Jong Il, assumes command of the North Korean army.

 December 12, 2012 - North Korea successfully launches an Unha-3 long-range rocket from the Sohae Space Center in Cholsan County and puts a “working satellite” into orbit, days after Pyongyang suggested the launch could be delayed.